 Sally Perkins explains the importance of nutrition before and after exercise.

 Nearly 53% of people in the UK workout weekly according to The Standard.
 Those who do not workout cite tiredness as one of the top reasons that prevent them from hitting the gym and exercising.
 Preventing and fighting against workout fatigue all comes down to nutrition.
-Proper athlete nutrition before and after exercise is key in not only enhancing your workout but finding the motivation and strength to continue exercising.
+Proper athlete nutrition before and after exercise is vital in not only enhancing your workout but finding the motivation and strength to continue exercising.
 So what is the easiest way to get this nutrition all at once?
-Try blending it all together in a smoothie full of nutrients and antioxidants.
+Try blending it all in a smoothie full of nutrients and antioxidants.

 Nourish Your Body